ncoghlan/misc/notes/python3/questions_and_answers.rst

   frameworks may need to account for that rather than forcing a particular answer for all users.
 * in the initial Python 3 design, interpolation of variables into a format string was treated solely as a text domain operation.
-While :pep:`461` has partially reversed that decision for Python 3.5 (by adopting printf-style formatting as a binary interpolation format as well), the lack of this feature can sometimes be an irritation when working extensively in Python 3 with wire protocols and file formats that include ASCII compatible segments.
+While this proved to be a reasonable design decision for the flexible Python-specific `str.format` operation, :pep:`461` restored printf-style interpolation for ASCII compatible segments in binary data in Python 3.5.
+Prior to that change, the lack of this feature could sometimes be an irritation when working extensively in Python 3 with wire protocols and file formats that include ASCII compatible segments.
 * while the API design of the ``str`` type in Python 3 was based directly on the ``unicode`` type in Python 2, the ``bytes`` type doesn't have such a